davidbubonja/conways_game_of_life-web_gpu/README.md

 ### Description

 This code is the result of me trying to play around and figure out WebGPU and WGSL.
 I'm trying to figure out the differences and upgrades between GLSL/WGSL WebGL/WebGPU.

+### Conclusion;

 The compute shaders are 💋💋💋.

 ### How to run the game?